savs02/network-monitoring/README.md

 ```

 These full runs produce many raw CSV files.
 For review, the quick checks above are usually the better way to confirm that the code path works.

+The saved dissertation figures report that TVD response rate selects the 0.925 load-grid point in the constant-rate single-link run and remains at that grid point across the two to ten hop path-wide multi-hop runs.
+The bursty run reports a lower average-load boundary because the on-period sending rate is twice the swept average.

 ## What To Commit